5 days GCA/REACT-E

 - Engineers and engineering staff in charge of designing or operating reactors in the oil refining industry.

-- To provide a thorough understanding of reactor engineering and the use of multiphase flow reactors in processing plants.
+- This course provides a thorough understanding of reactor engineering and the use of multiphase flow reactors in processing plants.

-- To identify the different types of multiphase reactors and their operating parameters.
+- identify the different types of multiphase reactors and their operating parameters,

 Ways and means